-Get a signup bonus of 15,000 miles — enough for three off-peak tickets — and more with everyday spending.
+Get a signup bonus of 15,000 miles with your first purchase — and more on everyday purchases

 - Get this card if you fly Spirit Airlines and are looking for off-peak reward travel.